 Generally speaking I break SEOs down into 3 categories:

-SEO Hacks (70%): These are the ones who’ve updated a few title tags, have read a few blogs and books and know the basics but not much more.
+SEO Hacks (70%): These are the ones who’ve updated a few title tags, have read a few blogs and books and know the basics but don’t have much more depth than that.

 SEO Professionals (29%): These ones know SEO.
 They’ve been doing it for a long time and have seen some good results, although they might not know exactly why what they did worked.
-These ones will get the job done but would struggle trying to rank in hyper-competitive industries.
+These ones will get the job done and most companies would be pretty happy to have an SEO professional on their team.

 SEO Rockstars (1%): The rockstars know SEO cold.
 They know that black-hat tactics aren’t a good long term strategy.
-They could write the book but they don’t because they’d rather not share their tactics with everyone.
+They could write the book but they don’t because they’d rather not share their unique knowledge with everyone.
 This tiny sliver at the top is what I’m looking for.
 I think 1% may actually be generous.
-I’ve only ever met a few SEOs I would put in that top slice, and most of them already work ( or have worked ) here.
+I’ve only ever met a few SEOs I would put in that top slice, and many of them already work ( or have worked ) on my team.

 So, what separates them from the rest?